kgmt0/megapixels/README.md

 * `focallength=3.33` The focal length of the camera, for EXIF
 * `cropfactor=10.81` The cropfactor for the sensor in the camera, for EXIF
 * `fnumber=3.0` The aperture size of the sensor, for EXIF

+These sections have two possibly prefixes: `capture-` and `preview-`.
+Both sets are required.
+Capture is used when a picture is taken, whereas preview is used when previewing.

+* `width=640` and `height=480` the resolution to use for the sensor
+* `rate=15` the refresh rate in fps to use for the sensor
+* `fmt=BGGR8` sets the pixel and bus formats used when capturing from the sensor, only BGGR8 is fully supported

 # Post processing